How to resize logical volume management devices that use Azure Disk Encryption

 df -h /mountpoint

-Screenshot showing the code that checks the current size of a file system.
-The command and the result are highlighted.
+Screenshot showing the code that checks the current size of a file system with the command and result highlighted.

 2. Verify the current PV configuration: